To keep your files protected and well-managed, exploring cloud storage is a savvy move to make – in both your professional and personal life.

 Released in 2015, Google Photos is a leading, free cloud storage option worth considering if you want to keep your image and video files attractively organised, easily accessible from one place and reassuringly secure.

 In this article, we break down how Google Photos works to help you decide whether it meets your storage needs.
-If you want to gain even more insight, you can also read our rundown of its competition, in our guide to the best cloud storage or check our Google Photos review.
+If you want to gain even more insight, you can also read our rundown of its competition in our guide to the best cloud storage and the best Google Photos alternatives.
+Also check our Google Photos review.
 Also see today's top cloud storage deals below:

 01. EXCLUSIVE: IDrive One-year 5TB plan:

 Get 95% off: IDrive is our pick of the best cloud storage service, and we've got an unmissable deal.
 Creative Bloq readers can get a year's worth of 5TB, which would normally cost close to $70, for only $3.48.
 That's an amazing 95 per cent off.